Masynchin/textode/README.md

 )
 ~~~

-With this structure bot handles "/start" message, responses with
-"Hello!
-Here is your keyboard." text and keyboard of two buttons -
-"About bot" that sends text about bot and "Bot logo" that sends image
-of bot logo.
+Here `Keyboard` is node with some children.
+It is named like that because in many bots it
+can be represented with keyboard.

-The main advantage of this approach is that your bot is now defined by
+The main advantage of this approach is that your dialog
-concrete schema.
-Instead of making handlers you are designing Node structure.

-Another advantage is that instead of many handlers you now have one.
-It works because of Node identity, they all have the same basic fields:

-- title (by parent) - message text that triggers node.
-- text - text that sends back.
+is now defined by concrete schema.
+There is no need to write
+any extra functions to handle transitions between states.

-Because of that, you need to make only one handler that picking right node
+You need only one handler which connects user with this dialog.
-(depends on user input), handles if there is no node with this text, or
+This handler check if there is node with matching text or not.
-handles node type (sends keyboard for Keyboard, image for ImageNode etc.).
+Then you can send response.
+That is how handler runs dialog.

 ## Installation